 Cute Valentine’s Day Cards and Gifts

 This easy craft requires just two pieces of felt and some stuffing, such as craft cotton fill, old towels or even crumpled newspaper.
 All you have to do is cut out two matching hearts, trim 1-inch strips all the way around the edges and then tie them together!

 Have an empty box laying around?
 Turn it into a DIY picture frame!
-Cut out a heart from one side of the box (Nurture Life boxes are perfect for this), and then encourage your little ones to bedazzle them to their hearts’ content.
+Cut out a heart from one side of the box (Nurture Life boxes are perfect for this and other kid-friendly cardboard crafts), and then encourage your little ones to bedazzle them to their hearts’ content.
 Markers, glitter, ribbon, paint, buttons, plastic jewels…encourage your kids’ imagination with whatever you happen to have around the house.